prefix-dev/sharded-repo/sparse_repodata_cep.md

 - `<channel>/<subdir>/repodata_shards_weekly.msgpack.zst`

 They will contain the same format as the `repodata_shards.msgpack.zst` file but only contain the packages that have been updated in the last day or week respectively.
 The `created_at` field in the index file can be used to determine which file to fetch to make sure that the client has the latest information.

+### Store `set(dependencies)` at the start of the shards or in a header

+To reduce the time it takes to parse a shard and start fetching its dependencies we could also store the set of all dependencies in the file at the start of the shard or in a seperate header.
+This could enable fetching recursive dependencies while still parsing the records.